KittyGiraudel/sass-guidelines/en/_architecture.md

 # Architecture

-Architecting a CSS project is probably one of the most difficult things you will have to do in a project's life.
+Architecting a CSS project is probably one of the most difficult things you will have to do in a project’s life.
 Keeping the architecture consistent and meaningful is even harder.

 Fortunately, one of the main benefits of using a CSS preprocessor is having the ability to split the codebase over several files without impacting performance (like the `@import` CSS directive would do).
-Thanks to Sass's overload of the `@import` directive, it is perfectly safe (and actually recommended) to use as many files as necessary in development, all compiled into a single stylesheet when going to production.
+Thanks to Sass’s overload of the `@import` directive, it is perfectly safe (and actually recommended) to use as many files as necessary in development, all compiled into a single stylesheet when going to production.

 On top of that, I cannot stress enough the need for folders, even on small scale projects.
 At home, you don’t drop every sheet of paper into the same box.
 You use folders; one for the house/flat, one for the bank, one for bills, and so on.
 There is no reason to do otherwise when structuring a CSS project.
 Split the codebase into meaningful separated folders so it is easy to find stuff later when you have to come back to the code.